JULIELab/jcore-base/README.md

 In order to use our components you need at least [JDK 7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html)(Java SE Development Kit 7), [UIMA 2.6](https://uima.apache.org/index.html) & [Maven 3.0](https://maven.apache.org/).
 We also recommend using [Eclipse IDE for Java Developers](http://www.eclipse.org/downloads/) as your Java IDE, since it comes with the Maven Plugin.

 ### UIMA's Collection Processing Engine (CPE)
-For more detailed information see [UIMA's CPE Documentation](https://uima.apache.org/downloads/releaseDocs/2.1.0-incubating/docs/html/tutorials_and_users_guides/tutorials_and_users_guides.html#ugr.tug.cpe)
+For more detailed information see [UIMA's CPE Documentation](https://uima.apache.org/downloads/releaseDocs/2.1.0-incubating/docs/html/tutorials_and_users_guides/tutorials_and_users_guides.html#ugr.tug.cpe).

+*(some more information about utilizing components the CPE way)*

 ### Maven Artifacts
 If not stated otherwise, all the components found in this project are at least in their latest release version also available as Maven artifacts: